Senate's Standing Rules

-Standing Rules of the Faculty Senate, August 24, 2011
+Standing Rules of the Faculty Senate

 By secret ballot, each Senator will mark the name of one Senator for election to the office of Chair.
-If no Senator receives a majority of the votes, new ballots shall be distributed listing the names of the two Senators who received the most votes.
-In the event of a tie for the last place, those in the tie shall be listed.
-Balloting shall continue until one candidate receives a majority.
-After a Chair is elected, the Senate shall elect the Vice-Chair and other officers as needed, according to the same procedure.
+If no Senator receives a majority of the votes, new ballots will be distributed listing the names of the two Senators who received the most votes.
+In the event of a tie, both names in the tie will be listed.
+Balloting will continue until one candidate receives a majority.
+After a Chair is elected, the senate will elect the Vice-Chair, Secretary, and other officers as needed, according to the same procedure.

 Each committee may bring in other faculty members, administrators, and students for consultation and advice when they see a need.
 Ex officio members are non-voting members unless otherwise noted.
-Ex officio members and staff members are recommended to the Senate by the appropriate office.
+Ex officio members and staff members are recommended to the senate by the appropriate office.
 Non-voting ex officio members will serve as consultants for the committee.

-1. Have an over-all 2.5 grade-point average prior to being appointed; have 2.25 grade point average during service;
+1. Have an overall 2.5 grade-point average prior to being appointed; have 2.25 grade point average during service;

 2. Be free of any disciplinary sanction authorized by the Student Conduct Code; and

 3. Be a full-time student at the time of appointment and during service, or obtain special approval from the Senate.

 Dean members are recommended by the Council of Academic Deans, appointed by the Faculty Senate, and approved by the Provost.
 Chair members are recommended by the Council of Chairs, appointed by the Faculty Senate, and approved by the Provost.